RishabhDhiman/OkHttp3Extended/README.md

 # Getting Response From Server

-To get JSON response from server you need to add response listener on your CreateConnectino object
+To get JSON response from server you need to add response listener on your CreateConnection object

    ```
    createConnection.setResponseListener(new ResponseListener() {